 Once your business is registered, you need to renew your registration and pay a registration fee every year.

 Council sends an Application for Renewal of Registration to all registered businesses.

-If you are thinking of starting a new health business we suggest you complete the initial application for registration form along with detailed floor plans identifying fixtures; fittings, finishes and details of all services provided by the business.
+If you are thinking of starting a new health business we suggest apply to establish a health and beauty premise along with detailed floor plans identifying fixtures; fittings, finishes and details of all services provided by the business.

 The plans will be assessed by an Environmental Health Officer to determine whether the plans meet the relevant Public Health and Wellbeing legislation.